United States Dental Devices Market Analysis by Mordor Intelligence

 By Treatment: Prosthodontics Leads Digital Transformation

 Orthodontics captured 33.50% of 2024 revenue, fueled by clear aligner demand and AI-driven remote monitoring.
 Prosthodontics, however, is set for the fastest 7.01% CAGR as 3D-printed silicon-nitride implants deliver improved osseointegration and strength.
-The United States dental equipment market size for chairside sintering furnaces and zirconia mills is expanding, with same-day restorations shifting expectations for turnaround time.
+The United States dental device market size for chairside sintering furnaces and zirconia mills is expanding, with same-day restorations shifting expectations for turnaround time.

 Periodontic and endodontic segments leverage high-resolution cone-beam CT combined with AI segmentation to refine treatment planning.
-Across all disciplines, integrated platforms that converge diagnosis, planning, and in-office fabrication represent the core path forward for suppliers competing in the United States dental equipment market.
+Across all disciplines, integrated platforms that converge diagnosis, planning, and in-office fabrication represent the core path forward for suppliers competing in the United States dental device market.

 By End User: Dental Clinics Drive Market Growth